php-fig/fig-standards/bylaws/004-psr-workflow.md

 ## 1. Roles

-**Author:** An author is actively involved in writing a PSR.
-A document may have multiple authors.
-None of them are required to be voting members.
-Authors may step down from their position mid-way, but should inform the PHP-FIG about this.
-If the author(s) of a proposal are missing for more than two months without a note of absence, the sponsors may agree on new author(s).
+**Editor:** The Editor of a PSR is actively involved in managing and tracking a PSR as it is written.
+A proposal may have no more than two editors at a time, and a single editor is preferred.
+The Editor is responsible for managing the development of a PSR; for representing the PSR in discussions on the PHP-FIG Mailing List; for coordinating other Contributors; and for working with the Coordinator to see the PSR through the review process.
+The Editor(s) are not required to be voting members of PHP-FIG. If the Editor(s) of a proposal are missing for more than 60 days without notice then the Sponsors may agree upon a new Editor.
+An Editor is assumed to also be a Contributor to a PSR.

 **Sponsor:** A voting member who officially supports a proposal.
-Each PSR must have two sponsors that must not include any of the authors.
-If a sponsor wants to quit or wants to become an author himself, he should inform the authors and the PHP-FIG. In this case, a new sponsor need to be found.
-In the instance that a vote is underway with a sponsor who does not consider themselves active listed in the meta document, they should raise this on the Mailing List.
+Each PSR MUST have two Sponsors.
+A Sponsor MAY NOT be the Editor or a Contributor.
+A Sponsor MAY step down to become the Editor or a Contributor for a PSR by posting a message to the Mailing List.
+In this case, a new Sponsor must be found.
+Should a vote be underway with a sponsor who does not consider themselves active listed in the meta document, they should raise an objection on the Mailing List.
 The vote will then be invalidated until a new sponsor has been put in place.
 A proposal can never progress unless there are two sponsors actively backing the PSR.

 > Two and not just one to prevent a single sponsor from making important decisions alone.

-**Coordinator:** One of the sponsors is the coordinator of a PSR.
-The coordinator is in charge of the voting process.
+**Coordinator:** One of the Sponsors is the Coordinator of a PSR.
+The Coordinator is in charge of the voting process.
 He notes the starting and ending dates, the number of voting members at the start of the vote, and the quorum count needed.
 He sends out reminders by whatever means he feels appropriate to drive the vote.
 At the end of the voting period, he tallies the votes, notes if quorum was established, and